TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap.rst

           * Custom method for data processing.
 Also demonstrates how this gives us the
           * ability to use methods in the parent object.
           *
           * @param  string When custom methods are used for data processing (like in stdWrap functions), the $content variable will hold the value to be processed.
-When methods are meant to just return some generated content (like in USER and USER_INT objects), this variable is empty.
+When methods are meant to return some generated content (like in USER and USER_INT objects), this variable is empty.
           * @param  array  TypoScript properties passed to this method.
           * @return string The input string reversed.
 If the TypoScript property "uppercase" was set, it will also be in uppercase.
 May also be linked.
           */